neeraja28/ChatRoomApplication/README.md

 ## Instruction
 ### Implement the message model
 Message model is the message payload that will be exchanged between the client and the server.
 Implement the Message class in chat module.
-Make sure you cover all there basic actions.
+Make sure you cover all three basic actions.
 1. ENTER
 2. CHAT
 3. LEAVE